OSGeo/gdal/gdal/doc/source/programs/gdal_translate.rst

 .. option:: -a_srs <srs_def>

     Override the projection for the output file.

-The<srs_def> may be any of the usual GDAL/OGR forms, complete WKT, PROJ.4, EPSG:n or a file containing the WKT.
-No reprojection is done.
+    .. include:: options/srs_def.rst

+    .. note:: No reprojection is done.

 .. option:: -a_scale <value>

-    Set band scaling value(no modification of pixel values is done)
+    Set band scaling value (no modification of pixel values is done)

     .. versionadded:: 2.3